Advanced TA SearchArchive

 Move cursor over the icon to see details.

-|It was the negative week for the Ameren Corporation (AEE).
-During the week, the AEE gave back -0.05 points, or -0.07%, and closed at 76.64 on Friday, August 16, 2019.
-Weekly volume was 61% above average. |
+|It was the negative week for the Copart (CPRT).
+During the week, the CPRT dropped -13.69 points, or -18.54%, and closed at 60.15 on Friday, March 20, 2020.
+Weekly volume was 90% above average. |

-Long-term trend: [See AEE long-term trend chart]
+Long-term trend: [See CPRT long-term trend chart]

-Medium-term trend: [See AEE medium-term trend chart]
+Medium-term trend: [See CPRT medium-term trend chart]

 Weekly technical indicators are neutral.

-The weekly MACD line is below its signal line since July 19, 2019.
+The weekly MACD line is below its signal line since December 13, 2019.
 This is an indication that the medium-term trend is down.
 Use the following link to access a MACD help.

-Short-term trend: [See AEE short-term trend chart]
+Short-term trend: [See CPRT short-term trend chart]

-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+A Parabolic SAR (stop and reversal) indicator (60.23) comes close to the price (60.15).
+It indicates that the trend is getting weaker.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.

 The price touches the lower Bollinger Band.
 The distance between the Bollinger Bands is 376.01% higher then one year average.
 It indicates the period of high volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.